andrewpeng02/code-challenge/README.md

 Install the pip packages in requirements.txt.
 To freeze the python script, install PyInstaller and run pyinstaller main.py in the terminal

 ## Usage
-Either install all the pip packages and run main.py, or just run dist/main.exe (the executable produced by PyInstaller which doesn't require Python, only compatible with Windows 10).
+Clone the repo and either install all the pip packages and run main.py, or just run dist/main.exe (the executable produced by PyInstaller which doesn't require Python, only compatible with Windows 10).

 ## Potential Improvements
 1. Using authentication rather than just trusting that the user won't tamper with the user scores data (although I did make the problems read-only)